Molar mass constant: Prior to 2019 revision

-As the molar mass constant had a fixed value, the value of the atomic mass of carbon-12 in grams (and thus the value of the dalton in grams) was dependent on the accuracy and precision of the Avogadro constant.
+While the molar mass constant had a fixed value, the value of the atomic mass of carbon-12 in grams (and thus the value of the dalton in grams) was dependent on the accuracy and precision of the Avogadro constant.

 Post-2019 revision

 Because the 2019 revision of the SI redefined the mole and gave the Avogadro constant N_{A} an exact numerical value when expressed in terms of the mole, the value of the molar mass constant is no longer fixed.
 The molar mass constant M_{u} is now dependent on the experimentally determined atomic mass of carbon-12, m(^{12}C), in grams: